 - Basilar skull fractures are breaks at the base of the skull.
 This is rare but very serious, and is commonly caused by severe whiplash, in which the head is suddenly jerked forward by the spine.

 Like a closed head injury, an open head injury can lead to bleeding or swelling in the head, which can lead to brain damage either directly, by destroying cells, or indirectly, by depriving cells of the oxygen they need to survive.
 However, an open head injury also poses a serious risk of infection, because the skull and surrounding tissues can no longer protect the brain from the outside world.
 A common and dangerous infection in open head injuries is meningitis, an infection of the membranes that surround the brain and spine.
 If not controlled, it can cause swelling and further brain damage.

 Unlike a closed head injury, most penetrating head injuries cause focal damage, meaning the damage is concentrated in one area.
 Because specific physical locations in the brain control specific functions, a person with focal damage may lose significant amounts of one function, while others continue to work normally.
 Thus, a person with an open head injury may only have problems with a specific set of physical, intellectual, sensory or executive tasks.
 But those problems may be very severe, requiring years of care from a team of doctors, therapists and mental health professionals.

 If you or someone you love sustained a penetrating head injury because of another person's negligence, you have rights.
 They include the right to seek justice with a traumatic brain injury lawsuit.
-With the help of the experienced New York brain injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, you may be able to win compensation for physical injuries, long-term disabilities, medical costs, pain and suffering and more.
+With the help of the experienced New York brain injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you may be able to win compensation for physical injuries, long-term disabilities, medical costs, pain and suffering and more.
 For a free evaluation of your case, contact us at (212) 986-7353 today.